BRGM/ComPASS/doc/command_line_options.rst

   $ python3 <script_name>.py --lsolver.legacy.direct True

 will trigger constructor for an LU solver in the legacy implementation.
-Note that default values will activate the subtree automatically, meaning that :
+Note that default values will activate the subtree automatically, meaning that:

 .. code:: console